 To me, “a normal day” means an average or typical day, and this changes after a death.
 Radically.
 Now we think about death and grief every day, when before we rarely did.
 Maybe we could call it the New Typical, the ABnormal, as David says, or the AfterNormal, a term being used for living as our climate collapses.

 Our definitions of reality, of what is normal, do differ.
 If we sat in a chair with our feet up and thought about it, we might define reality as being the bedrock beneath what we fill our days with.
-Reality is what we have to do versus what we chose.
+Reality is what we have to do versus what we choose.

 What we think of as normal may be different than those who are struggling to survive depression, violence, poverty, single parent homes, or drug abuse.
 How women grieve is different than how men grieve, yet all women do not grieve the same way, nor do all men.
 What is normal in the Third World differs from what is normal in the First.
 What it comes down to is each individual's situation, past experiences, and perspective.
 But no matter who we are, when a loved one dies, what we thought was normal before now exists in a different room, and that door is closed.

 What we thought was normal ceases to exist when a loved one dies.
 The world changes.
 After the initial shock, our days settle into a new typical, a decoupage of leftover pieces that aren't glued down and keep shifting.

 Someone thought that the dissent to the term was coming from the younger generation that hadn’t lost anyone close before.
 The reality is that this first death has upended their understanding of life.
 Those who are older, and have lost a number of people, begrudgingly accept that death is part of life, so they don't fight that battle as much.
 This doesn’t mean, however, that they like it.